ml3rc/01_SchrittMot/README.md

 A FSM(finite state machine) was chosen, because of the ease of documentation and implementation.
 For example when a new mode has to be added named `IDLE` it can just be added as a new state without much work.

+No interrupts were used, because of the simple nature of this project.

 The speed change feature was also added, because it's a easy function to add and it provides much more control over the stepper motor.

 If there are any questions why the solution was chosen like this, just ask.